Difference Between MySQL and SQLite

 MySQL requires a database server to interact with the client over the network. | SQLite is a serverless embedded database that runs as part of the application and can not connect with any other application over the network. |

-MySQL is an open-source and managed by Oracle. | SQLite is not only open source but the code also available in the public domain for commercial and personal usage. |
+MySQL is open-source and managed by Oracle. | SQLite is not only open source; the code is also available in the public domain for commercial and personal usage. |

 MySQL server requires around 600 Mb of space for its functioning. | SQLite is a very lightweight library of around 250 kb in size. |

-MySQL supports almost all the data types like TINYINT, SMALLINT, MEDIUMINT, INT, BIGINT, FLOAT, DOUBLE, DOUBLE PRECISION, REAL, DECIMAL, NUMERIC, DATE, DATETIME, TIMESTAMP, YEAR, CHAR, VARCHAR, TINYBLOB, TINYTEXT, BLOB, TEXT, MEDIUMBLOB, MEDIUMTEXT, LONGBLOB, LONGTEXT, ENUM, SET etc. | SQLite supports only BLOB, NULL, INTEGER, TEXT, REAL. |
+MySQL supports almost all the data types like TINYINT, SMALLINT, MEDIUMINT, INT, BIGINT, FLOAT, DOUBLE, DOUBLE PRECISION, REAL, DECIMAL, NUMERIC, DATE, DATETIME, TIMESTAMP, YEAR, CHAR, VARCHAR, TINYBLOB, TINYTEXT, BLOB, TEXT, MEDIUMBLOB, MEDIUMTEXT, LONGBLOB, LONGTEXT, ENUM, SET, etc. | SQLite supports only BLOB, NULL, INTEGER, TEXT, and REAL. |

-Portability of data in MySQL is a tedious job as you first need to export it as a file and then move it to some other system.
+Data portability in MySQL is tedious as you export it as a file and then move it to another system.
 Also, it is time-consuming because of its size. | SQLite directly writes the data in a file and can move pretty easily. |

 MySQL can handle multiple simultaneous connections. | SQLite can cater only to one connection at a time. |